koyablue/weather-wear/README.md

-# :sunny: :zap: Weather Wear :partly_sunny: :snowflake: :umbrella:
+# :partly_sunny: Weather Wear :umbrella:
 ## About
 Weather Wear is a web application that suggests what kind of clothing is appropriate based on the temperature in your current location.
 If you open Weather Wear before going out, you can determine at a glance what you should wear.